Deep Learning Algorithms for Hedging with Frictions: Experiments and Comparison Results

-On the other hand, the performance of the deep hedging algorithm with intermediate time horizons is better.
-Especially it can still work well once the hyperparameters are appropriately tuned, whereas the FBSDE solver fails to converge, as illustrated in Figure~\ref{fig: Single_q=2_TR=252} - \ref{fig: Single_q=2_TR=2520} and Table~\ref{table: Single_q=2_TR=252} - \ref{table: Single_q=2_TR=2520} .
-However, we can see that under-fitting phenomena exist, and it becomes more and more severe as the trading horizon increases from $T=10$ to $T=2520$ while time discretization $N=168$ remains the same.
-To achieve state-of-art performance, we choose the time discretization as $N=252$ when $T=252$ and $N=2520$ when $T=2520$.
+On the other hand, the Deep Hedging algorithm can still work well once the hyperparameters are appropriately tuned, as illustrated in Figure~\ref{fig: Single_q=2_TR=252} - \ref{fig: Single_q=2_TR=2520} and {Table~\ref{table: Single_q=2_TR=252} - \ref{table:Single_q=2_TR=2520}}.
+However, we can see that under-fitting phenomena exist, and it becomes more severe as the trading horizon increases, meaning that the hyperparamters become harder to tune.
+The training time of Deep Hedging varies with the length of the trading horizon.
+For short horizons, the training time is approximately 3-4 hours with fine tuning, which is longer than FBSDE solver.
+For longer trading horizons, the training and fine tuning time required can be as long as weeks, or even months, which is too long for practical use.

-Finally, the performance of the leading-order asymptotic approximation~\eqref{leading order: general} becomes better and better as the time horizon becomes longer.
-From the mean squared error of $\dot \varphi_T/s$ in the last column of Table~\ref{table: Single_q=2_TR=10} - \ref{table: Single_q=2_TR=2520}, we can see that shortly around the terminal time, the leading order approximation diverges substantially from 0.
+In addition, the performance of the leading-order asymptotic approximation~\eqref{leading order: general} becomes better and better as the time horizon becomes longer.
+From the mean squared error of $\dot \varphi_T/s$ in the last column of {Table~\ref{table: Single_q=2_TR=10} - \ref{table:Single_q=2_TR=2520}} we can see that shortly around the terminal time, the leading-order approximation diverges substantially from 0.
 This observation is consistent with the figures of $\dot{\varphi}$ and $\varphi$ as in~Figure~\ref{fig: Single_q=2_TR=10} - \ref{fig: Single_q=2_TR=2520}.
 In other words, we are giving up the performance at the very end of the trading horizon to get an overall near-optimal performance without spending hours or days on tuning the hyperparameters in the machine learning algorithms.
-In fact, when the trading horizon is as large as $T=2520$ trading days, leading order approximation achieves the closest expected utility to the ground truth, while deep hedging is hard to train as the variance of stock price adapted to Brownian motion becomes very large with long trading horizon.
+In fact, when the trading horizon is as large as $T=2520$ trading days, leading-order approximation achieves the closest expected utility to the ground truth, while Deep Hedging is hard to train as the variance of the parametrized position $\varphi_t$ becomes very large with long trading horizon.